Longlegs

 Conclusion

 Longlegs is a visually ambitious film that takes some big swings with its cinematography.
-While there are moments of genuine brilliance—especially in the way space and light are used to build tension—the overall execution feels a little uneven.
+While there are moments of genuine brilliance, especially in the way space and light are used to build tension, the overall execution feels a little uneven.
 The changing aspect ratios and some of the more experimental camera work, while unique, ultimately detract from the experience for me.

 That said, the technical mastery behind the scenes is impressive, and the film still manages to deliver a haunting atmosphere that sticks with you.
-It’s a solid 3/5 for me—definitely worth watching for its visuals, but not without its flaws

 My Favourite Frames